Terwillegar Drive: Route description

 Terwillegar Drive begins at Whitemud Drive where Whitemud Drive turns from an east-west to north-south orientation as it approaches the North Saskatchewan River, and is accessible via a modified trumpet interchange with left exit ramps.
 It travels in a southwest direction through the Riverbend and Terwillegar Heights areas, passing through three split intersections that are staged for future diamond interchanges.
 Terwillegar Drive crosses Anthony Henday Drive and enters the Windermere area.
 At Windermere Boulevard, another split intersection, Terwillegar Drive enters the southwest (SW) quadrant and becomes 170 Street SW, turning south.
 170 Street SW continues south to Ellerslie Road / Hiller Road (Ellerslie Road was realigned from the 9 Avenue SW alignment, the original alignment is slated to be removed) where 170 Street is misaligned (aligned to the southbound and northbound off-ramps of a future diamond interchange) and continues south as a rural road.
 At 41 Avenue SW, the roadway enters Leduc County and continues south as Range Road 253.

 Future

 The City of Edmonton is presently engaged in two planning studies to upgrade Terwillegar Drive and 170 Street SW to a freeway, which was originally envisioned in the 1980s.
 While the right-of-way is protected, the interchange plans are still in the design stage and there is no timeline set for construction.
-It remains to be seen if the 170 Street SW section will be renamed Terwillegar Drive, current planning documents refer to both names.
+It remains to be seen if the 170 Street SW section will be renamed Terwillegar Drive; current planning documents refer to both names.

-Additionally, there are plans to extend the freeway into Leduc County, passing west of the Edmonton International Airport, and then swing east across Highway 2 and join Highway 2A south of Leduc.
+Additionally, there are plans to extend the freeway into Leduc County.
+It would go west of the Edmonton International Airport, and then swing east across Highway 2 and join Highway 2A south of Leduc.